wtfiwtz/headstart/src/generators/concerns/express/README.md

 - **ExpressControllerGenerator**: Generates controllers for MongoDB, Sequelize, and Prisma.
 - **ExpressRouteGenerator**: Generates routes for Express.js applications.
 - **ExpressApiFeaturesHandler**: Adds advanced API features like pagination, sorting, and filtering to Express.js applications.
+- **ExpressBullMQHandler**: Adds background job processing capabilities using BullMQ and Redis.

+## Supported Languages

+The Express.js generator supports both JavaScript and TypeScript:

+- **JavaScript**: Traditional Node.js development with CommonJS modules.
+- **TypeScript**: Type-safe development with modern ES modules and static type checking.

+When using TypeScript, the generator:
+- Creates a proper `tsconfig.json` file
+- Adds TypeScript-specific dependencies
+- Generates TypeScript files with proper type definitions
+- Structures the project with a `src` directory and `dist` output
+- Adds appropriate build and development scripts

 ## Supported Database Types